miyako/opc-parser/README.md

 ### about word tables

-piped tables (markdown) can't be nested. they also don't support merged cell spans. there are no good ways to represent even the basic structure of a word table in markdown.
+piped tables (markdown) can't be nested. they also don't support merged cell spans. there are no reliable ways to represent even the basic structure of a word table in markdown.

 note that the parser reads up tables cells in order of appearance. this means the text is read row by row, cell by cell. a cell may contain one or more paragraphs.